Law

 Personal Reflection

-• In what area of my life am I holding back from commitment because I feel I can’t do enough?
+• In what areas of my life am I holding back from fully dedicating myself because I feel I’m not enough or don’t have enough to offer?

 A Challenge For You